 Skip the trip through a drive-thru and make this Avocado Egg Sandwich at home!

 Avocado Egg Sandwich

 - 2 slices whole wheat bread

 - 1 whole egg

 - ¼ avocado (sliced)

 - Salt and cracked black pepper to taste

-Toast bread and heat a frying pan over medium high.
+- Toast bread and heat a frying pan over medium high.
 Spray pan with non-stick cooking spray and crack in the egg.

 - After about 30 seconds, use spatula to gently break the yolk (if you don't want an overly messy sandwich).
 Flip the egg to finish cooking and turn off the heat.